Native Plants and Seedlings

 Growing Native Seedlings

 Reforestation is the deliberate planting of tree seedlings on just an acre or two up to large areas encompassing many square miles.
-Most individuals focus on replacing trees they’ve lost to fire, drought, pests, storms or disease.
+Most individuals focus on replacing lost trees with fire, drought, pests, storms, or disease.
 Although it’s most common for a homeowner to experience the loss of just one or two trees on his property, there are times when catastrophic events take an entire stand of trees.
 In these situations, he will want to consider purchasing seedlings from a nursery that can help him inexpensively replace them by offering wholesale grower prices.

 Individuals don’t often grow trees directly from seed.
-Trees thrive best when they’re grown at a nursery to the seedling or sapling stage and then sold to individual buyers.
-Saplings are the top choice for homeowners who are planting one or two trees, but seedlings are much less expensive when a dozen or more must be planted.
-Small numbers of tree seedlings can be bought from nurseries in pots that help keep their roots intact.
+Trees thrive best when grown at a nursery to the seedling or sapling stage and then sold to individual buyers.
+Saplings are the top choice for planting one or two trees, but seedlings are much less expensive when a dozen or more must be planted.
+You can buy small numbers of tree seedlings from nurseries in pots that help keep their roots intact.
 Seedlings purchased in bulk or through a wholesale nursery online sales arrive as bare-root specimens.
 While bare root seedlings need extra care, they can thrive when handled correctly.

-It’s best to order seedlings so that they can go into the ground as soon as they arrive from the nursery.
-Seedlings planted in the spring thrive best as they’re able to develop the root systems they need to handle hot, dry weather.
+It’s best to order seedlings to go into the ground as soon as they arrive from the nursery.
+Seedlings planted in the spring thrive best as they can develop the root systems they need to handle hot, dry weather.
 Seedlings planted in the fall usually don’t have enough time to grow and become healthy before cold weather arrives.
 The homeowner or community group that carefully plants and tends seedlings will be rewarded with trees that offer shade and enjoyment for decades.

 Purchase your Native Plants and Seedlings at TN Nursery